abdrahmansoltan/Learning-Notes/Node.js/1-Node.md

 Node.js makes it easy to create a simple web server that processes incoming requests `asynchronously`.

+- `req`is a readable stream, which we can be listened to by using the `.on()` function
+- `res`is a writable stream, which we can be listened to by using the `write` functions to write data to it like (headers, body, etc)

 - explanation of code below :

-  - `requestListener function` is the callback function that takes a request `object` and a response `object` as parameters.
+  - `requestListener` function is the callback function that takes a request `object` and a response `object` as parameters.

   - The `request` object contains things such as the `requested URL`, but in this example we ignore it and always return "Hello World".